 Once this is done, you have established an effective filing date for your invention, and you can use the term "patent pending" on your invention -- at least for 12 months from that filing date.
 If you file a regular patent application within one year of filing the PPA, you can claim the PPA's original filing date to prove that your invention came before other similar developments.

 It's cheaper.
 A PPA costs $65 for a micro-entity, $130 for a small entity and $260 for a large company, rather than the thousands or tens of thousands of dollars it takes to do patent searches and pay patent lawyers in preparation for a full patent application.

 It's easier.
 You can skip some of the complications involved in a patent application, such as the Patent Application Declaration (a statement under penalty of perjury that you are the true inventor and have disclosed all information you know that would be relevant to the examination of the application) and the Information Disclosure Statement (a disclosure of all the relevant information known to you that is related to the originality of your invention).
 (For more on searching for prior patents, see Nolo's article Patent Searching Online.)

 It does not result in a patent.
 A provisional patent application will not, by itself, get you a patent.
 The PPA only lets you preserve your rights while you decide whether to file for a regular patent; if you want the regular patent, and the benefits that come with it, you will have to file a regular application within a year after you file your provisional application -- and the patent must be approved by the United States Patent and Trademark Office.
-(To learn about the pros and cons of filing a PPA, read Nolo's article Deciding to File a Provisional Patent Application.)

 Or, for more guidance on preparing a provisional patent application yourself, consult Nolo's book Patent Pending in 24 Hours, by Richard Stim and David Pressman (Nolo).